 Water Movement: Moderate

-Water Region: Middle - These fish will swim all over but mainly in the middle of the aquarium.
+Water Region: Middle - These fish will swim in all areas of the aquarium but mainly in the middle.

-The Silver Dollar is a peaceful fish and great in a large community tank with other large peaceful fish.
-Smaller community fish won't fare as well, as they will likely be eaten by large Silver Dollars.
-These fish are best in groups of 4 or more.
-Good tankmates include the larger peaceful catfish like plecostomus and the doradids.
+These fish are great in a large community tank with other large peaceful fish.
+Smaller community fish will likely be eaten by large Silver Dollars.
+Good tankmates include the larger peaceful catfish like Loricarids (plecostomus), Doradids (Rafael Catfish), and Pimelodids.
+They can also be kept with other Silver Dollar species, the more peaceful South and Central American Cichlids, Pacus, Arawana, and Anostomus.

 Semi-Aggressive (): Threat